ataul-ui/cloud-native-kube/README.md

 ** IDEA: one c# container inside akswill send a json message to the azure API management which will then send a notification alert to my email, email will be in the kubernetes/terraform script **

+** also create seperate branches for terraform prototyping different parts of this project such as Azure API management, AKS, etc. **

 ## Requirements